VivekPatel3835/react-boilerplate/README.md

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies in each folder (react_boilerplate and chatty_server) using the `npm install --save` command.
+2. Install dependencies in each folder (react_boilerplate and chatty_server) by running the following command in the project's root directory.
+    - `npm install`
+3. Open two terminal windows
+    - terminal 1:
+        - navigate to the `chatty_server` folder
+        - run `npm start`
+    - terminal 2:
+        - navigate to the `react-boilerplate` folder
+        - run `npm start`
-3. Open two terminal windows and start the web servers in each folder using `npm start` command.
+    This start the web servers in each folder.
 The app will be served at <http://localhost:3000/>.
 4. Go to <http://localhost:3000/> in your browser.